DPIclimate/broker/readme.md

 `run.sh production` starts IoTa in 'production' mode, which starts all the front-end (except GreenBrain), mid-tier, and back-end processors and exposes various IP endpoints to the host for use by the reverse proxy.

 `run.sh test` starts a test instance of IoTa.
 This can be done on the same host as a production instance but this is not recommended.
-The test deployment starts an additional container, `test_x_1`, that can be used for running unit tests or other Python scripts.
+The test deployment starts an additional container, `test-x-1`, that can be used for running unit tests or other Python scripts.
 A test instance still runs any back-end processors; you may wish to either disable these or point them at staging environments while becoming familiar with the system in order to avoid polluting a production timeseries database or IoT platform.
-Test mode uses temporary volumes for the database and message queues, so data will not survive a `docker-compose down` command.
+Test mode uses temporary volumes for the database and message queues, so data will not survive a `docker compose down` command.
 Less networking ports are exposed, and some port numbers are changed so they do not conflict with those used in production mode.

-In either mode the script runs a `docker-compose logs -f` command, leaving the log files scrolling up the screen.
+In either mode the script runs a `docker compose logs -f` command, leaving the log files scrolling up the screen.
 You can safely `ctrl-c` out of this and the containers will keep running.

 ## dc.sh

 A script called `dc.sh` exists in both the `broker/compose/production` and `broker/compose/test` directories.
-This is a convenience script for running `docker-compose` commands with the correct docker-compose file arguments and in the correct directory.
+This is a convenience script for running `docker compose` commands with the correct docker-compose file arguments and in the correct directory.

 Examples:

 * `compose/production/dc.sh ps` to show which production containers are running.

-* `cd compose/test; ./dc.sh restart x` to restart the test_x_1 container.
+* `cd compose/test; ./dc.sh restart x` to restart the test-x-1 container.

-* `./dc.sh down` to bring the docker-compose stack down.
+* `./dc.sh down` to bring the `docker compose` stack down.
 The stack that is stopped depends on whether you are in the `broker/compose/production` or `broker/compose/test` directory.

 * `./dc.sh logs -f lm delivery` follow the logs for the logical mapper and Ubidots delivery containers.